 SDS 366: Data Visualization*

 [Approved Elective for SDS Majors and SDS Minors.
-Offered in Spring Semesters Only.]
+Offered in spring semesters only.]

 *Formerly offered under SDS 375: Special Topics in Scientific Computation.